freedombox/FreedomBox/doc/dev/tutorial/components.rst

 more tweaks.
 As a result, a configuration file prompt is shown to the user during package upgrade process.
 In case of unattended upgrades, the package is not upgraded at all.
-To avoid such problems, FreedomBox provides the :class:`~plinth.config.DropinConfigs` component.
+To avoid such problems, FreedomBox provides the :class:`~freedombox.config.DropinConfigs` component.
 Let us add it in our app's class.

 .. code-block:: python3
   :caption: ``__init__.py``

-  from plinth.config import DropinConfigs
+  from freedombox.config import DropinConfigs

   class TransmissionApp(app_module.App):
       ...